armand-go/retrieve-raw-event-data/README.md

 3 docker containers were used for this test: the first for the Python development environment, a second for the PostgreSQL database, the third launching the API.
 Once launched, the API can be accessed at http://localhost:8000

+Before running the container, it's mandatory to create a `.env` file.
+You can just go ahead and copy paste the values from the `.env.sample` file.

 #### VSCode dev container

 If you use VSCode, it is best to run the project in container using the DevContainer feature.
 It will use a standardized environements and configuration ensuring linters are active.